jncox/Workshop_setup-guide_rtd/setup/prism_element/prism_element_setup.rst

 Log in as **user01@bootcamp.local** using the password configured in the *add-user.csv* file.

-**Note:** If you are able to log in then you have completed Prism Element and AD setup
+**Note:** If you are able to log in then you have completed Prism Element Authentication Setup